You-Gao/Blog/_life/2024-09-23-care-violence.md

 On top of the discussion of vinyl production and its lifecycle, TenHoor also considered the human behind the production process.
 Taking a look at the bodies involved in vinyl production shows again another story of exploitation.
 The workers creating vinyl end up being exposed to a whole swath of harmful chemicals.
 Their socioeconomic background is usually low-income, and they are migrants who are subject to labor exploitation.
 The lecture also brings up the more egregious case of how forced labor in the Uyghur region produces ~20% of vinyl coming out of China.

 The final slide asked the audience to consider what can be done about vinyl production, specifically for architects.
 Is self-regulation sufficient enough to halt the production of these materials?
 There is a worry that it follows the neoliberal paradigm.
 What about economically regulating vinyl?
-The concern is that there are so many ways the global supply chain can "combat" that.
+The concern is that there are so many ways the global supply chain can "*combat*" that.
 It's open-ended.

 <br/>
 ---